rcabralc/user.js/README.md

 * Using the user.js settings file itself
 * Using the **cas.sh** script to limit the CAs

+### Differences from pyllyukko's version

+* Doesn't start [private browsing][8] always.
+* Doesn't disable cache and history.
+CSS visited links history is still disabled, though.
+* Doesn't clear cache and history when Firefox is closed (cookies, form data and other stuff are still cleared).

 How to use the user.js file
 ---------------------------